 How to Set Up Potato Stamped Christmas Lights

-Grab your white Kraft paper and cover your table fo floor with it.
+Grab your white Kraft paper and cover your table or floor with it.
 Take your black paint stick (you could also use a black sharpie for this part) and draw a string of Christmas lights.
 Include small sockets where your little one is going to stamp the mini potatoes or Pom poms or finger prints or wine corks.

 Show your little one where to stamp the potatoes to create the light bulbs, at the end of the light bulb socket your created.
 Then let them loose.